-The system will not include information collected on a form subject to the Paperwork Reduction Act (PRA).
+This system does not collect information on a form and is not subject to the Paperwork Reduction Act.

 1.4 How will the information be checked for accuracy?
 How often will it be checked?

 These questions are related to privacy controls DI-1, Data Quality, and DI-2, Data Integrity and Integrity Board.